kirkch/JUnitMosaic/README.md

 # JUnit JUnitPro

-JUnit JUnitPro adds two extensions to JUnit.
-Firstly a runner for Java QuickCheck and secondly a micro benchmarking harness.
+JUnit JUnitPro adds several extensions to JUnit.
+It adds a number of configurable assertions that are useful for validating memory and thread usage, a convenient micro benchmarking harness and a tool for generating a range of input values which helps test a wider range of data without having to explicitly code each of them.

 *Project Status:  Exploratory.
 The basics work, feedback to help improve the project welcome.*